 “Woke” has also spawned a variety of related terms, including “stay woke,” “stay conscious,” and “stay aware.”
 These phrases are often used as a call to action to encourage individuals to remain vigilant about the social and political issues affecting them and their communities.

 On social media and texting, being “woke” is often used as a compliment or a term of approval.
-For example, if someone shares a post on Pinterest about an important social issue, and someone responds with “Wow, you’re so woke,” it means that they appreciate the person’s awareness and advocacy for the cause.
+For example, if someone shares a post on Pinterest about an important social issue and someone responds, “Wow, you’re so woke,” it means that they appreciate the person’s awareness and advocacy for the cause.

 However, it’s important to note that the term “woke” can also be used sarcastically or ironically.
 Some people use it to mock others who are overly vocal about social issues or to criticize performative activism.
 In this context, being “woke” is seen as insincere or superficial.